 The Future of Credit Card Processing Fees

-In 2020, Visa and Mastercard announced plans to increase credit card processing fees in April 2021 for some purchases, including many online transactions.
-This change—which now will take effect in April 2022—is expected to result in an estimated $475 million in annual increases from processing fees, according to payments consulting firm CMSPI.
+In 2020, Visa® and Mastercard® announced plans to increase credit card processing fees in April 2021 for some purchases, including many online transactions.
+This change—which took effect in April 2022—is expected to result in an estimated $475 million in annual increases from processing fees, according to payments consulting firm CMSPI.

 In the midst of a pandemic that's already presented challenges, having to pay more money to accept credit cards seems like another barrier to business success in a difficult climate.
 While business await the fee hike, it helps to understand the changes to prepare for the increase on the horizon.

 What are swipe fees?

 When a customer uses a credit or debit card to make a purchase, banks charge the merchant a fee to process the transaction.
 The credit card processing fee—also called a swipe fee—includes interchange fees, network fees and acquirer fees.